Utena - myths

 Nanami is connected with Io, who was turned into a cow, and loosely to Danaë.
 See below for both.

-Utena corresponds to Ganymede, to Astraea, to Cronus via her connections with Saturn and Dios, and is connected with Europa in the story of Europa and the bull.
+Utena corresponds to Ganymede, to Astraea, to Cronus via her connections with Saturn and Dios, to Castor of Castor and Pollux, to the strong hero Hercules, and to Europa in the story of Europa and the bull.
+She might be Callisto too.

 Anthy and Akio share a complex mythological background.
 As Hera, Anthy is Zeus’s (Akio’s) wife.
 Persephone is the daughter of Zeus and Demeter, so as Persephone she is Zeus’s daughter.
 In episode 26 Anthy tells Utena that Akio is like a father to her.
 Zeus and Hera are brother and sister and a married couple.
 Their parents are Cronus and Rhea, who were the former rulers of the gods.
 Cronus ruled over the Golden Age when there was no immorality and corresponds to Dios.
 His planet is Saturn; see celestial bodies - Saturn.
 Rhea corresponds to Anthy when she was with Dios.
 See Akio and Anthy - incest.